You have invested time and money into your leisure home and therefore will want the best possible insurance cover for it.

 - Any claim when the leisure home is being used for a purpose other than social, domestic or pleasure

-- No cover for malicious damage / vandalism caused by you, your family / friends, permitted users or when let out
+- No cover for malicious damage / vandalism caused by you, your family / friends or permitted users

 - Theft is not covered unless it is by forcible or violent entry to the home